Caaz/p8-002/readme.md

 #### Running
 After exporting the spritesheet, things should be usable.
 Simply use `love .` within the directory to run the game.

+## Unit Testing
+Unit testing ensures things are going smoothly between love2d and pico-8!

+### Testing in Love2D
+Simply running the game with test appended will run the unit tests. `love . test`

+### Testing in pico-8
+A little more annoying, uncomment the test imports and state setting lines in `main.p8` and run it.

 ## Code style
 While it's clear I'm not following any guides for coding style, I am attempting to follow some rules of thumb
 - Avoid long lines